I have recently been refitting my bathroom, and I wanted to move my sink for better use of the space to fit in with your new layout design.

 If the surface starts to discolor, the drill could be getting too hot either because there is too much pressure, or the drill is turning too fast.
 Try slowing the drill speed and using a lighter touch.

 Add water to the area using a sponge

 Keeping the heat down when drilling holes into a porcelain sink helps avoid the drill bit burning out and ensures a clean hole with no damage.

 Using a sponge to drip water onto the surface of the porcelain and into the hole being drilled can really help reduce heat and clear debris away,

 Try to keep the drilling face flat to allow water to stay on the surface, make sure that any slurry is cleared away regularly.
 You can use a wet sponge to wipe the area clear.

-Remove the drill from the hole and wipe any debris or slurry away with an old rag, wet sponge or paper towel.
-This will help to prevent the drill bit being clogged.
+Remove the drill from the hole and wipe any debris or slurry away with an old rag, wet sponge, or paper towel.
+This will help to prevent the drill bit from being clogged.

 Then add fresh clean water to the surface, you can also dip the drill bit into an open container of clean water to cool it down.